Tropical storm warning for parts of Florida, Cuba, Bahamas

 FORT LAUDERDALE, Fla.
 (AP) — Tropical storm warnings were issued Friday for much of the Florida peninsula, Cuba and the Bahamas as a system that battered Mexico moves through the Gulf of Mexico, bringing threats of heavy rain and wind for the weekend.

-The National Hurricane Center in Miami said the storm once known as Agatha in the Pacific Ocean will be known as Alex in the Atlantic Ocean basin.
+The National Hurricane Center in Miami said the storm once known as Agatha in the Pacific Ocean will be known as Alex in the Atlantic Ocean basin, once it reaches tropical storm status.

-An afternoon advisory from the center said the storm was picking up speed to the northeast and had maximum sustained winds of 40 mph (65 km/h), just above the tropical storm threshold.
-At 5 p.m., forecasters said the disturbance was about 350 miles (560 kilometers) southwest of Fort Myers, Florida, moving at about 7 miles per hour (11 km/h).
+A Friday evening advisory from the hurricane center said the storm had maximum sustained winds of 40 mph (65 kph), just above the tropical storm threshold but it remained labled “potential tropical cyclone one” because it had few other characteristics that define such storms.

+At 8 p.m., forecasters said the system was about 300 miles (480 kilometers) southwest of Fort Myers, Florida, moving at about 7 mph (11 kph).

 A Hurricane Center advisory said the system was expected to develop “a well-defined center and become a tropical storm” as it approaches Florida on Friday night and into Saturday.